tamarahills/foxyext/README.md

 1. Go to about:debugging in Firefox.
 2. Click on "Add-ons" on the left side.
 3. Check "Enable Add-on Debugging" if it's not already checked.
-4. Choose "Load Temporary Add-on" and then browse to foxyext and select any file and it will start the extension and the native app foxycli.
+4. Choose "Load Temporary Add-on" and then browse to foxyext and select manifest.json and it will start the extension and the native app foxycli.